Winsensid/fluency-website-evaluation/README.md

 TestNG

-ChromeDriver or another WebDriver of your choice
+FireFoxDriver or another WebDriver of your choice

 Setup
 Clone the repository: